drewLo/drewlo.github.io/_posts/2018-05-18-design-patterns.md

 tags: notes design-patterns
 ---

-Notes covering my foray into software design. ie. realizations that perhaps aren't as obvious as they might seem.
+Notes on software development techniques, ie. realizations that perhaps aren't as obvious as they might seem.

 # Chain of Responsibility